quillcontent/qapi/source/index.md

 }
 ```

-This endpoint retrieves all your content deliverables for the ID you've been provdied by your Quill Account Manager.
+This endpoint retrieves all your content deliverables for the ID you've been provided by your Quill Account Manager.

 ### HTTP Request

 `GET /deliverables/<ID>`

-<aside class="success">A 200 ok response represents a succesful request.</aside>
+<aside class="success">A 200 ok response represents a successful request.</aside>

 ### URL Parameters